LenderPanel.com

 Zephyr Mortgages

-• As things stand I have a joint Zephyr Mortgages mortgage with my step-brother and am looking into the feasibility of him taking on the outstanding mortgage and extracting myself from it, so as to enable me to buy a place with my fiance.
-The remaining mortgage is approx 250k, and the property value is in the region 600k.
+• I currently have a joint Zephyr Mortgages mortgage with my step-brother and am investigating the option of him taking on the outstanding mortgage and removing myself from it, so as to enable me to buy a property with my fiance.
+The outstanding mortgage is about 250k, and the property value is in the region 500k.
 Is this a transfer of equity?
-Is stamp duty involved?
+Is land tax due?

-• I already have a mortgage with Zephyr Mortgages and am retaining my current mortgaging but seeking to have have the equity transferred to my name only so my former partner will no longer be on the title.
-How long do Zephyr Mortgages take to process the application?
+• I already have a home loan with Zephyr Mortgages and am maintaining my existing mortgaging but wish to have it in my name only so my former husband won't be on it any longer.
+How long can it take for the application to be processed?

 Please state the names and ages of anyone over the age of 17, other than the owners, who will occupy the property with you

-General Advice to read in supporting the above Zephyr Mortgages transfer of equity information :
+General Advice to read in further to the above Zephyr Mortgages transfer of equity information :

 Tax and Legal

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in violation of the lease.
+If your property is leasehold, the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

 If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with Zephyr Mortgages This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your conveyancer will check with Zephyr Mortgages This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Zephyr Mortgages or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity transaction.

 Preparing the Transfer of Equity with a Zephyr Mortgages Mortgage